LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 - On line 3, we create a ``Stopwatch`` instance.
 We'll be using this to do the timing.

 - On lines 4-5, we are creating the data to be searched.
-Because we have already written this code in our sorting algorithms examples, we can use the project by taking advantage of project references and using the ``Sorting`` class name to access the method ``IntArrayGenerate()`` within this class.
-We take advantage of this in the other experiments.
+Because we have already written this code in our sorting algorithms examples, we can refer to the Sorting class code in :file:`sorting.cs`, as long as you made the lab project able to reference it.
+We use the ``Sorting`` class name to access the method ``IntArrayGenerate()`` within this class.
+We also take advantage of this in the other experiments.

+- Line 6 converts the number of repetitions into the increment in index values for each time.

-- Line 6 resets the stopwatch.
+- Line 7 resets the stopwatch.
 It is not technically required; however, we tend to be in the habit of doing it, because we sometimes reuse the same stopwatch and want to make sure it is completely zeroed out.
 A call to ``Reset()`` ensures it is zero.

-- Line 7 actually starts the stopwatch.
+- Line 8 actually starts the stopwatch.
 We are starting here as opposed to before line 3, because the random data generation has nothing to do with the actual searching of the array data structure.

-- Line 8 converts the number of repetitions into the increment in index values for each time.

 - Lines 10 through 12 are searching ``rep`` times for an item already known to be in the array.

 - Line 13 stops the stopwatch.

-- Line 14 returns the elapsed time in milliseconds between the ``Start()`` and ``Stop()`` method calls, which reflects the actual time of the experiment.
+- Line 14 returns the elapsed time in *milliseconds* between the ``Start()`` and ``Stop()`` method calls, which reflects the actual time of the experiment.

 Each of the other experiments is constructed similarly.
 For linear search and binary search we use the methods created earlier.
 For the lists and the set we use the built-in ``Contains`` method to search.
 The list and set are directly initialized in their constructors from the array data.
+(More on that later.)

-You need to fill in the Main method:
+You need to fill in the ``Main`` method:

 #.
-Write the code to parse command line args for the parameters rep and *any number*
+Write the code to parse command line ``args`` for the parameters ``rep``
+   and *any number*
-   of values for n.
+   of values for ``n``.
 For instance:

       mono PerformanceLab.exe 50 1000 10000 100000

-   would generate the table shown below for 50 repetitions for each of the values of n, 1000, 10000, and 100000.
+   would generate the table shown below for 50 repetitions for each of the values of ``n``: 1000,
+   10000, and 100000.

 #.
 Write the code to run each of the experiments for ``rep`` and a given value of ``n``.

 #.
-Iterate through the values of ``n`` and print a table,
+Iterate through the values of ``n`` and print a nice right-justified table,
    something like the following, with the number of seconds calculated.
-   Experiment and adjust the repetitions to get perceptible values.
+   Experiment and adjust the repetitions *to get perceptible values*.
    Our choice of 50 may not be appropriate with these ``n`` values.  ::

-           n   rep   linear    binary    list     set
+           n   rep     linear      list  binary     set
-        1000    50   ??.???    ??.???  ??.???  ??.???
+        1000    50   ????.???  ????.???  ??.???  ??.???
-       10000    50   ??.???    ??.???  ??.???  ??.???
+       10000    50   ????.???  ????.???  ??.???  ??.???
-      100000    50   ??.???    ??.???  ??.???  ??.???
+      100000    50   ????.???  ????.???  ??.???  ??.???

   The table would be longer if more values of n were entered on the command line.
+  Note that the experiments return times in milliseconds, (1/1000 of a second) while the table should print times in seconds.

-  Because the range of speeds is so enormous, make an accommodation with the slow linear version:  If rep >= 100 and (long)n*rep  >= 100000000, then, for the linear column only, time with rep2 = rep/100 instead of rep, and then compensate by multiplying the time by (double)rep/rep2.
+  Because the range of speeds is so enormous, make an accommodation with the slow linear versions:  If ``rep >= 100`` and ``(long)n*rep  >= 100000000``, then, for the linear and list columns *only*, time with ``rep2 = rep/100`` instead of ``rep``, and then compensate by multiplying the time by ``(double)rep/rep2`` to produce the final table value.
   (This multiplier
-  is not just 100, since the integer division creating rep2 may not be exact.)
+  is not just 100, since the integer division creating ``rep2`` may not be exact.)